 Surveying Your Records

 The Colgate University Archives is always willing to work with individual departments, programs, and administrative offices to identify, transfer, and preserve records of enduring value to the University Archives.
 A records survey, or the process of gathering basic information about an organization's records, including their quantity, form, location, physical condition, storage facilities, rate of accumulation, and associated business processes, is the first step in this process.
-Please contact Sarah Keen, University Archivist, to schedule a records survey.
+Please contact the University Archivist to schedule a records survey.